 GENERAL PLANT CARE/PLEASE READ FIRST:

 The following is some information on how to begin the plant routine that works best in your environment.
-By understanding more about the plants you have, you will know what type of routine is necessary to maintain your plants’ health.
+By understanding more about the plants you have, you will know what type of routine is necessary to maintain your plants health.
 Since all environments are different, you will need to do what works best where you are.
-I recommend doing thorough research about these plants to further your success with them.
+I recommend doing thorough research about your new plant outside of this website to further your success with them.
 Even though there are some tips to follow, I believe that the more that you understand the nature of the plant you have that the more success you will have.
-In other words… Don’t just do what it says, know why your doing what your doing instead of just doing what it says!
+In other words… Don’t just do what it says, know why your doing what doing what it says!

-In general, the best water to use would be clean rain, melted snow, or filtered drinking water.
-In an effort to maintain the quality of the surface of the lava rock you can also use a steel brush designed to remove rust or paint to clean the surface of your lava rock, and/or a file as well.
+THE BEST WATER to use would be clean rain, melted snow, or filtered drinking water.
+In an effort to maintain the quality of the surface of the lava rock and the health of the plant, avoid hard or soft water.
+If you have any mold growing its usually a sign of too much moisture and not enough light.
+You can also use a steel brush designed to remove rust or paint to clean the surface of your lava rock, and/or a file as well.
 Just be CAREFUL with the roots!
-If you have any mold growing its usually a sign of too much moisture and not enough light.
 With a mixture of 1 part hydrogen peroxide to 3 parts water it can be a good solution to dip the brush/file in when cleaning the surface of the rock.
-When you first recieve a new plant you might need to use a sponge and gently wipe off some of leaves if they show any signs of a film on them.
+When you first receive your new plant you might need to use a sponge and gently wipe off some of leaves if they show any signs of a film on them.
+Another good tip is to flush the rock out by running water through the lava rock plant for a minute or two once every couple of weeks, but only do this when its time for the plant to need more water.

-FERTILZER NOTE: please take this into consideration when reading about the specific plants below… The temperature and environment that the plant grows in will affect the type and frequency of the food to be used.
+FERTILiZER NOTE: The temperature and environment that the plant grows in will affect the type and frequency of the food to be used.
 So if you’re not sure, a suggestion I make is to let your local plant expert know what plant you have and feed it with what they suggest and when, as they will know your specific environment best!
 For example with the Bromeliad, Tillandsia Cyanea I mention a ratio of specific numbers that are not easily found everywhere.
 Since the Tillandsia is a Bromeliad, find a fertilizer ideal for Bromeliads.
+Either ask someone to help you find a fertilizer that works with Bromeliads, or start looking on the back of the packaging in the area marked ‘suggest for use with the following plants’, or a likewise statement and find one for Bromeliads, or what ever the type of plant you have.
+The Schefflera just needs a general houseplant fertilizer, while the Anthurium could use something designed for flowering houseplants, ideally specific to Anthurium.

-What To Do With Your Plant When On Vacation: This technique outlined is a last resort plan as plants like consistancy and some plants will take to this technique better than others.
-Ok… Use a deep 5 gallon bucket and put some bricks or something in there about halfway and set your Lava Rock Plant on the top of the stack, filling with water up to the middle of the rock that the plant is growing in.
-Now use a piece of clear plastic as a lid, but with holes for it to breath, condensation will occur and with good light and temperatures while away this should hopefully keep it alive while your away for up to 30 days if you cant find a plant sitter.
+What To Do With Your Plant When On Vacation: This technique outlined is a last resort plan as plants prefer consistency and some plants will take to this technique better than others.
+Ok… Use a deep 5 gallon bucket and put some bricks, a cinder block or something in there up to about halfway point of the bucket and set your Lava Rock Plant on the top, filling with water up to the middle of the rock that the plant is growing in.
+Now use a piece of clear plastic, perhaps Saran Wrap, as a lid, but with holes for it to breath, condensation will occur and with good light and temperatures while away this should hopefully keep it alive while your away for up to 4-6 weeks, give or take and depending on your environment and if you cant find a plant sitter.

 INDIVIDUALIZED DETAILED PLANT CARE INFO: